Janet-CL/GalaxyProperties-project/readme.md

 ### GUIDELINES

-The data are simulated (but realistic) spectra of galaxies at redshift = 1 (corresponding to an epoch of about 5 billion years in the past - those are far!), and our goal is to learn how to predict different physical properties of the galaxies.
+The data are simulated (but realistic) spectra of galaxies at redshift = 1 (corresponding to an epoch of about 5 billion years in the past), and our goal is to learn how to predict different physical properties of the galaxies.

 Our learning set is made of 1,000 galaxies (note: I might get more if needed!).
 For each galaxy, our information consists of 850 measurements of the brightness (measured in a funny unit called microJansky) at 850 wavelengths, between 1,995 Angstrom and 100,000 Angstrom, which in layman terms correspond to ultraviolet (UV) to infrared (IR).
 These are available in the file: